Woman, 22, dies of suspected drug overdose at Kennedy compound: report

 Massachusetts authorities are investigating the death of a woman who was rushed to a hospital from a home on the Kennedy compound in Hyannis Port Thursday.

-Police told Boston 25 News that paramedics responded to a medical call on the property at around 2:30 p.m.
+Hyannis Fire Capt.
+Greg Dardia told Fox News Police that paramedics responded to a medical call at 28 Marchant Avenue at around 2:30 p.m.
 The woman was taken to Cape Cod Hospital in an unknown condition.
 It is not clear whether she died at the hospital or at the property.

 JOHN F. KENNEDY JR. DIDN’T UNDERSTAND WHY PEOPLE WERE FASCINATED BY HIS FATHER’S DEATH, SAYS PAL